To mitigate risks of malicious access to the Raspberry Pi, it is strongly recommended to:

 This method allows you to get a SD card as it is delivered.

 Download an image from the following table column "SD Card full download" and burn it on a SD card using Etcher.
-The detailled procedure is available in Raspberry Pi official documentation, section “Writing an image to the SD card”.
+The detailed procedure is available in Raspberry Pi official documentation, section “Writing an image to the SD card”.

 Update an Existing SD Card